Arthur Lee (musician): Love

 Love (1966) included their cover of "My Little Red Book".
 "Emotions", an instrumental track from the album, is used in the opening credits of the 1969 movie Medium Cool.
 Their second album, Da Capo (1966), featured just one song, "Revelation" on side two.
 The first side contained six individual songs, including their only single to achieve any success in the Billboard Top 40 chart: "7 and 7 Is".
 Da Capo has been described as Jazz-Rock (or Jazz Fusion with its inclusion of flute and saxophone.)
 Forever Changes (1967) followed, the album a centerpiece of the group's psychedelic-tinged sound, bolstered by David Angel's orchestral arrangements.
-Forever Changes sold moderately in its time (reaching #154 on the Top 200 albums, and stayed on the charts for 10 weeks, without the benefit of a hit single), although it reached the top 30 in the UK.
+Forever Changes sold moderately in its time (reaching No. 154 on the Billboard 200, and stayed on the chart for 10 weeks, without the benefit of a hit single), although it reached the top 30 in the UK.
 Nonetheless, its cult status grew.

 After Forever Changes, the band managed to record one more non-album single ("Your Mind and We Belong Together" b/w "Laughing Stock") which was released in June 1968 and failed to chart.
 Love then dissolved due to drug and money issues, only to have Lee revive the group name shortly thereafter.
 The new Love featured a lineup consisting of Lee on vocals and guitar, Jay Donnellan on guitar, Frank Fayad on bass, and George Suranovich on drums despite a few tracks featuring The Crazy World of Arthur Brown drummer Drachen Theaker.
 Lee signed a record deal with Bob Krasnow's Blue Thumb label during this time, but without mentioning to Krasnow that he was technically still signed to Elektra Records.
 Lee had wanted out of his Elektra deal since 1966 (the year the self-titled debut was released).

 Elektra founder Jac Holzman did not want to let Lee out of his contract as he admired his talents but he also did not want to keep an artist under contract who did not want to stay, so a deal was worked out that allowed Lee to record for Blue Thumb with Holzman getting his choice of ten of the resulting songs to fulfill the Elektra contract of a fourth album.
 That album would become Four Sail (1969), Lee's pun on his original title "For Sale".
 A mere three months after the release of Four Sail, Blue Thumb records released their Love album, Out Here, using remaining tracks from the sessions.